From year to year, the importance of specific HR skills can vary significantly based on economic conditions, the job market, and emerging innovations.

 HR skills, what are we talking about?

-An HR skill is a capacity, knowledge or expertise in terms of personnel management.
+An HR skill refers to an ability, knowledge, or expertise in terms of personnel management.

-The term covers a wide range of skills needed to effectively recruit, train, evaluate, motivate and manage employees within an organization.
-Whether a manager has 2, 3 or 20 employees, developing the right skills is essential to achieving his objectives.
+The term covers a wide range of skills needed to effectively recruit, train, evaluate, motivate, and manage employees within an organization.
+Whether a manager has 2, 3, or 20 employees, developing the right skills is essential to achieving their objectives.

 HR skills: a necessity for all managers